The Strain Master

 Luxury cannabis is a thing.
 Marked by nuanced sensory profiles and unrivaled highs, boutique strains are the haute couture of weed.

 With monikers like Pink Starburst and Strawberry Bubblegum, the smell and taste of these potent strains convey what their names suggest.
-As the marijuana industry continues to evolve from a shrouded network of insiders to a behemoth worth billions, these previously unobtainable strains are in demand and turning heads.
+As the cannabis industry continues to evolve from a shrouded network of insiders to a behemoth worth billions, these previously unobtainable strains are in demand and turning heads.

 Justin—just Justin—aka Headymonster is at the head of the boutique cannabis movement.
 The 31-year-old master grower based in California became famous for varieties such as Nova OG, boasting a 35.6 percent THC content, the highest ever recorded at testing facility SC Labs.
 Pink Starburst comes close at 32.5 percent.